 White House Arboretum is a true arboretum, more so than most.
 Our focus is on the trees and bamboos, along with the nature and land that cradles them.
 Our arboretum is simply a group of diverse and amazing trees and bamboos, that I and my wife would like to share with anyone interested.

-A good percentage of the trees are fairly rare in middle Tennessee.
-Trees like Raywood Ash, Tree Lilac, True Firs, China Fir, Bolleana Poplar, California Redwood, Golden Chain, Weeping Pussy Willow, Live Oak, and Quaking Aspen are a few such trees.
+The Arboretum consists of important forestry species found in the eastern U.S., such as Yellow-poplar, White Oak, Northern Red Oak, numerous oak species, Sugar Maple, Hickories, Basswood, Blackgum, Beech, Sweetgum, and loads more.
+Also found are important forestry species from other countries, like Dawn Redwood, Cryptomeria, Norway Spruce, etc. A small percentage of the trees are fairly rare in middle Tennessee.
+Trees like Raywood Ash, Tree Lilac, True Firs, China Fir, Bolleana Poplar, Tigertail Spruce, Golden Chain, Weeping Pussy Willow, Western Red-Cedar, and Quaking Aspen are a few such trees.
 Many of the trees are placed in niches similar to where they might be found in nature, ie; bald cypress trees in ponds, submerged part of the year and some all year round, moisture loving trees in lowland areas, shade tolerant trees in shady areas, etc.

-Vivax Bamboo, a giant timber bamboo is the main focus of the bamboos on the farm, (mature height of 55 feet and as big around as a 2 liter coke bottle, in the mother grove) This bamboo was dug from the mother grove planted in the 1960's in Donelson/Nashville area that Randy has been studying for 40 years or so.
+Vivax Bamboo, a giant timber bamboo is the main focus of the bamboos on the farm, (mature height of 55 feet and as big around as a 2 liter coke bottle, in the mother grove) This bamboo was dug from the mother grove planted in the 1960's in the Nashville area that Randy has been studying for 45 years or so.